descalzi/airspace/SETUP.md

 ## Environment Variables Setup

-This project uses environment variables to manage API credentials securely.
+This project uses environment variables for configuration.

+### Prerequisites

+This frontend application requires the **airspace-backend** proxy server to be running.
+The backend handles all API requests to OpenAIP and AirportDB services.

+1. First, set up and start the backend server:
+    - Navigate to the [airspace-backend](../airspace-backend) directory
+    - Follow the setup instructions in its README
+    - Start the server (default port: 3000)

-### Initial Setup
+### Frontend Setup

 1. Copy the example environment file: